 This was my first chance to eat an enjoyable dinner at the aforementioned AURA, where the food was a welcome distraction from the water views.
-The next night, I went to The Black Hat for a rather meaty (and delicious) meal, followed by a short walk (everything’s in easy range in central Victoria) to delight in a custom drink and dessert at Veneto.
+The next night, I went to The Black Hat (note: now closed) for a rather meaty (and delicious) meal, followed by a short walk (everything’s in easy range in central Victoria) to delight in a custom drink and dessert at Veneto.

 Time your trip right, and you can visit Victoria during the annual Feast of Fields event.
 This benefit, which supports farmers and food producers throughout British Columbia, features some of the best restaurants, breweries, wineries, and producers in the area.
 This year’s highlights included an “interactive” crab boil, pizza production all afternoon, emu pate, wakame spaghetti, and zany black pepper raspberry s’more macarons for dessert.
 You can see some of the best bites of this year’s event here.
 The day in the field will likely leave you full, with no need for dinner—though there’s always room for another tuna sandwich.

 See the photos below for all the food photos from Victoria.

 A selection of salami at Choux Choux Charcuterie

 Sampler platters at Choux Choux (the pate is amazing)

 Some of the cheese at Hilary’s Fine Cheeses

 The classic look of The Dutch Bakery & Coffee Shop